MicahElliott/flowrist/README.md

 The most common code-editor command-letters are in strong and spatially meaningful positions.
-Vim is completely ignored since it was built specifically for qwerty and seems ridiculous to retrofit IMO for better layouts (though modal editing with god-mode, meow, etc can be great).
-I found layouts that put `n` (next) and `b` (back) on pinky were taxing it.
+Vim is completely ignored since it was built specifically for qwerty and seems ridiculous to retrofit for better layouts IMO (though modal editing with god-mode, meow, etc can be great).
+I found layouts that put `n` (next) and `b` (back) and other repeatables on pinky were taxing it (graphite, gallium, engram, carbyne, beakl).

 Notice that the `bf` pairing is spatially reflective of _back/forward_.
 Same with other pairings: `pn` for _prev/next_. `ywh` for _yank/save/select_.
 `ae` for _start/end_ (though backwards). `sr` for _search/reverse_. `xv` for _cut/paste_ (but macros preferred). `SPC` and `BSPC` for next/prev page etc.

-Other happy accident pairs:
+Other happy accident pairs: `y/n` — yes/no; `l/r` — left/right

-- `y/n` — yes/no
-- `l/r` — left/right

 ## Adaptive n/h